onfido/onfido-sdk-ui/README.md

 - **`steps {List} optional`**

   List of the different steps in the flow.
 Each step is defined by a named string.
-The available steps are part of the default values in the example above.
+The available steps can found at [app.js](src/components/app.js)

   It's also possible to pass parameters to each step.
 Eg:
   ```javascript